dghosef/qdbp/doc/demo.md

   body: {val | val Print.}.
 ```
 ### Phantom Fields
 Some values may have the same types but semantically mean different things.
 For example, an int could be a number of cookies or it could be a day of the month.
-When we perform operations, we can make sure we don't use the wrong values by using phantom fields.
+When we perform operations, we can make sure we don't use the wrong values at compile time by using phantom fields.
 ```ocaml
 day_12_of_month := {
   12